PC GamerGTA 6 PC Requirements: Expected Specs and FPS Guide

 PC Gamer

-Gaming PC help for low FPS, stutter, input lag, Steam launch failures, game crashes, GPU drivers, DirectX/runtime errors, overlays, thermals, and display settings.
+Fix low FPS, stutter, input lag, Steam launch failures, game crashes, GPU driver problems, DirectX/runtime errors, overlays, and thermals.

 Section promise